gludie/CoopControl/README.md

         stop, up, down, status, auto, manual, halt

 ## Configs
-* Adapt coopserver.py
+#### Adapt coopserver.py
-   * change your location in the script and the door will open and close at sunrise/sunset
+- change your location in the script and the door will open and close at sunrise/sunset
-   * change times for opening and closing offsets
+- change times for opening and closing offsets
-   * change port for commands (default: 55567)
+- change port for commands (default: 55567)
-* Adapt coopserverctl template to your needs - see also https://wiki.debian.org/LSBInitScripts, for example install it with sudo update-rc.d coopserverctl defaults, or also see https://gist.github.com/naholyr/4275302 or check, if your distribution contains a skeleton at /etc/init.d
+#### Adapt coopserverctl template to your needs
+- see also https://wiki.debian.org/LSBInitScripts, for example install it with sudo update-rc.d coopserverctl defaults, or
+- see https://gist.github.com/naholyr/4275302 or check, if your distribution contains a skeleton at /etc/init.d
-* Adapt coopmail.py according your smtp credentials
+- Adapt coopmail.py according your smtp credentials

 # Coop client
     Based on bootstrap a simple php index.php and helper files for communication and doing snapshots (using picamera)